 And that’s it, there you have it.
 The first chapter of my first ever novel.

 Leave me some criticism in the comments section.
 It can be constructive, or you can just tell me I suck!
 I don’t mind.
 One thing I’ve already learned in my fairly short time as a writer, is that a true artist need only please himself.
 That’s all that matters.
 If you’re happy with your own work, if it makes you feel accomplished and it makes you smile, then what more could you ask for?
 What could you possibly value more than your own happiness?
-And the answer to that question should always be: nothing.Follow me to stay up to date with my writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
+And the answer to that question should always be: nothing.Follow us to stay up to date with our writing tips/advice, schedule updates, special offers, prize giveaways, and writing-based competitions.
 Got any questions/inquiries?
 Hit that little email icon and send them over.